dragonspoiler1/CPS_Internship_Leitner_2025/README.md

   Additonally we have methods like wait() that halts until the Mailbox is updated or new_wait() that does so until the Data gets updated to something that is not the current Value
   And then proceed

+  Edit: To maintain a smoother cycle instead of making the process wait, I created a timer class that runs a process a short time period later.
+This was primarily done to ensure the Sorter and Elevator both function with less interruption.

   With all that in Mind we can create complex Programs that can react to real life changes without even needing a wired connection.
   Further Documentation of the code will be commented in the Files

   # Adjustmendts that were made:
-  Changed the Color Sensor infront of the ELevator to a Ultrasonic Sensor that can Measure the Distance.
-This was made due to errors that can occure with color detextion and lightning.
+  Changed the Color Sensor infront of the Elevator to a Ultrasonic Sensor that can Measure the Distance.
+This was made due to errors that can occure with color detection and lighting.
   The Ultrasonic Sensor should give better results.

   Also Added a Touch Sensor at the Bottom of the Elevator to initialize the Motors and make sure to give a clean reset every time the Programm is started.
-Sets a Baseline (Note: could also function on a code        Basis if the Sensor Slot is needed via the run_until_stalled() method    )
+Sets a Baseline (Note: could also function on a code Basis if the Sensor Slot is needed via the run_until_stalled() method)